tscomm99/purple-team-workshop-2025-01/blue-verification.md

 - Technique with a detection that did not trigger (incorrect detection search, required data not created/forwarded/indexed correctly)
 - Misalignment of detection and emulation technique selection
 - Detection which did not detect all executed procedures or other detection quality issues

-### Workflow to Verify Detections
-- In Splunk `Incident Review` go through the notables one by one
-- Record your findings from the questions below in the verification sheet you created
-- Take a note of the techniques listed in the detection triggering the notable
-  - Either expand the notable line or
-  - If enabled - note them from the column `Annotations`
-  #### Identify the Detected Emulation Steps
-- Check if/where you can find the referenced techniques in the verification sheet you prepared based on the emulation reference
-  - Which emulation step with a matching technique corresponds to the actual step executed according to the matched string and/or the sequence of execution
-  - Do the techniques of the emulation match with those listed the detection?
-  #### Identify Detected Techniques not mapped to Emulation Steps
-- If the detection technique does not match any technique of the emulation
-  - Search the emulation reference for keywords from the detection (refer to the description and the search expression for details)
-  #### Emulation Steps not Detected and why
-- If an emulation step was not detected after processing all the notables
-  - Search the [detection reference](resources/detection-reference.md) for keywords characteristic of the emulation step, the techniques specified or review the .yml files for possible searches that did not trigger
-  - Search Splunk for the performed emulation action e.g. `index=win whoami` to understand if and what data you get from the victim endpoints
-  - Have a look at the [detection engineering section](detection_engineering.md) for more insights

 ### Possible Analysis Results :rotating_light: Spoiler Alert! :rotating_light: